Connected (Stereo MC's album)

-Connected is a 1992 album by Stereo MC's.
+Connected is the third studio album by Stereo MC's.
 The tracks "Connected", "Ground Level", "Step It Up" and "Creation" became hit singles.

 Critical reception

 In a contemporary review, James Muretich from Calgary Herald said that "the hour-long program does wear a wee thin but, hey, while the groove-mood lasts, it`s a blast".
 Music critic Robert Christgau for The Village Voice, wrote that, although its music is amiable and rhythmic, Connected is also "so multifaceted that its functionality is fungible and forgettable."
 In June 2000, Q placed Connected as #52 in its list of the 100 Greatest British Albums Ever.
 The album won Best British Album at the 1994 Brit Awards, was shortlisted for the 1993 Mercury Prize, and included in the book 1001 Albums You Must Hear Before You Die.